Waku Waku 7: Home releases

-Waku Waku 7 was later ported to the Neo-Geo AES home console, which features easy-to-access difficulty settings and limited credits.
+Waku Waku 7 was later ported to the Neo Geo AES home console, which features easy-to-access difficulty settings and limited credits.

-A Neo-Geo CD version was in development, but was canceled due to the Neo-Geo CD failing in the market.
+A Neo Geo CD version was in development, but was canceled due to the Neo-Geo CD failing in the market.
 This version was later ported to the Sega Saturn instead, but exclusively in Japan.
 It requires the Saturn's 1 MB RAM expansion cartridge.

-In 2008, the original Neo-Geo version was included with the Neo-Geo CD version of Sunsoft's other fighting game Galaxy Fight: Universal Warriors in Vol.11 of the Neo Geo Online Collection series for the PlayStation 2, titled Sunsoft Collection (サンソフトコレクション).
-While the Neo-Geo CD soundtrack of Galaxy Fight: Universal Warriors was added in this version, the soundtrack of Waku Waku 7 is completely different from the unreleased Neo-Geo CD version that was later ported to the Sega Saturn.
-SNK was unable to add the Neo-Geo CD / Sega Saturn version of the soundtrack because of licensing issues.
+In 2008, the original Neo Geo version was included with the Neo Geo CD version of Sunsoft's other fighting game Galaxy Fight: Universal Warriors in Vol.11 of the Neo Geo Online Collection series for the PlayStation 2, titled Sunsoft Collection (サンソフトコレクション).
+While the Neo Geo CD soundtrack for Galaxy Fight: Universal Warriors was added in this version, the soundtrack for Waku Waku 7 is completely different from the unreleased Neo Geo CD version that was later ported to the Sega Saturn.
+SNK was unable to add the Neo Geo CD / Sega Saturn version of the soundtrack because of licensing issues.

-The Neo-Geo AES home console version was ported to the Wii Virtual Console in Japan on April 27, 2010.
+The Neo Geo AES home console version was ported to the Wii Virtual Console in Japan on April 27, 2010.